 - Try this experiment for a day – note the words you use to talk about food.
 “Cheat,” “good,” “bad”?
 Remember, food doesn’t have an inherent moral value.
 We assign that.

-- Give yourself permission to incorporate your favorite foods into your diet, even if you might not label them as “healthy.”
+- Give yourself permission to incorporate your favorite foods into your eating pattern, even if you might not label them as “healthy.”
 It sounds counterintuitive, but it will make it easier to stay on track long-term.

 - Is the thought of giving up cheat days still freaking you out?
 Start with planning one special meal during your week that you can get super psyched about.
-Think of it as a planned indulgence instead of a “cheat.”
-Then get right back on your plan the next day.
-You’ve got this.
+Think of it as a planned “treat” instead of a “cheat.”
+Fun can fit into your eating habits, I promise.

 - Cowin, R. L., Avena, N. M., & Boggiano, M. M. (2011).
 Feeding and reward: Perspectives from Three Rat Models of Binge Eating.
 Physiology & Behavior, 104(1), 87–97. http://doi.org/10.1016/j.physbeh.2011.04.041